New York City Fire Department Bureau of EMS: History

 Prior to March 17, 1996, municipal ambulances were operated by NYC EMS under the New York City Health and Hospitals Corporation, a public benefit corporation, which dispatched both its own ambulances and hospital ambulances.
 On March 17, 1996, NYC EMS merged with the FDNY, forming the Bureau of EMS.
 Employees of the newly formed bureau were considered FDNY employees and became eligible for transfer to firefighter within the department.
 As a result of the merger, the FDNY Bureau of EMS became the largest fire department-based EMS system in the United States.

+At the time of the merger, EMS had 3,200 workers and responded to 1.2 million calls each year.

 Operations

-FDNY EMS is led by the Chief of the Bureau of Emergency Medical Services.
-It is broken down into two command areas; (Field Operations and Administration) both led by an EMS Assistant Chief.
-Field Operations is divided into three citywide geographical area, (Central, North & South) each led by an EMS Deputy Assistant Chief, then into nine divisions.
-Each division is led by a division chief, up to 5 deputy chiefs, and a division captain.
-Each division is then broken down further into stations which are led by captains and lieutenants.
+FDNY EMS is led by the Chief of the Bureau of Emergency Medical Services.The bureau is organized into two major commands:Field Operations and Administration.They are overseen by an EMS Assistant Chief.Field Operations are divided into three borough commands (Bronx, Brooklyn/Staten Island, Manhattan & Queens).These are led by a Deputy Assistant Chief.
+These areas are further subdivided into nine divisions.
+Each division is led by a Division Chief.They are supported by a Division Captain and up to five Deputy Chiefs.
+Divisions are then broken down into EMS stations, which are led by Captains and Lieutenants.

-FDNY EMS controls the operation of all ambulances in the New York City 911 System.
-65% of the ambulances in the 911 system are FDNY EMS municipal units while the remaining 35% of 911 system coverage is provided by hospital-based units known as Voluntary Hospital Ambulances, which are staffed by paid hospital personnel who work in partnership with FDNY EMS.
-Private ambulance services and Volunteer Ambulance Corps also make their resources available to supplement the 911 system in times of high call volume or severe weather.
-FDNY EMS maintains and controls Emergency Medical Dispatch (EMD), and telemetry (online medical control).
-FDNY EMS is also responsible for managing emergency medical care for all mass casualty incidents (MCI's) in New York City.
+FDNY EMS coordinates the New York City 911 emergency medical response system, which includes FDNY-operated ambulances and hospital-based voluntary ambulances.
+As of 2019, FDNY oversaw 1,266 daily ambulance tours within the 911 system; 844 (about 67%) were operated by FDNY and 422 (about 33%) were operated by voluntary hospital-based providers.
+Private and volunteer ambulance organizations may also be used to supplement 911 coverage during periods of unusually high demand or severe weather.
+FDNY EMS manages emergency medical dispatch (EMD) and provides online medical control (telemetry), and coordinates EMS operations at mass-casualty incidents (MCIs) in New York City.

+Personnel

+As of October 10, 2025, FDNY EMS had 4,549 uniformed EMS personnel.
+This included 2,818 EMTs, 967 paramedics, 77 EMS trainees, and 687 officers (Chief of EMS through Sergeant).